lambdaclass/concrete/docs/PROOF_OBLIGATIONS_REGISTER.md

 FnTable) pair in `Concrete.ProofSoundness`.
 A missing entry surfaces as a Lean compile error at `make build`.

-**Known gap surfaced by the first run.**  The parse_validate's `parseHeaderExpr` calls `compute_checksum` but `parseValidateFns` has no entry for it — there is currently no `computeChecksumExpr` / `computeChecksumFn` spec written for parse_validate's while-loop XOR-fold function.
-The shipped parse_header failure-direction theorems work because eval bails before the call site;
+**Gap surfaced on first run, CLOSED same day.**  The check's initial run reported that `parseHeaderExpr` calls `compute_checksum` but `parseValidateFns` had no entry — no `computeChecksumExpr`/`Fn` existed for parse_validate's while-loop XOR-fold function.
+The shipped failure- direction parse_header theorems were safe (early-return bails before the call site) but precarious: a future parse_header_success theorem would have silently broken.

-a future parse_header_success theorem walking the full path would silently break.
-The check assertion for `parseHeaderExpr` is intentionally REMOVED (not patched) so the gap stays visible.
-Follow-up: write the spec and extend the table.
+`computeChecksumExpr` + `computeChecksumFn` landed 2026-05-30 with the spec mirroring the extracted fingerprint; `parseValidateFns` extended; the `parseHeaderExpr` assertion re-enabled and now closes by `decide`.
+Production proof-status totals unchanged
+(3 proved, 0 stale).
+All 12 production specs are now FnTable-complete by build-time check.

 **One-level today; transitive follow-up.**  Today's check is one-level (direct call sites in the spec).
 It